frcnextinnovation/NI-Programming-Guide/README.md

 - `lowerCamelCase`

-- Names of same kind of methods should start in same words, for example: A chassis subsystem may have several setters to control motors in different mode(Open-Loop, Velocity, Position), so their names should all start by "set".
+- The name of the same type of method should start with the same word.
+For example, the subsystem of the chassis may have multiple setters to control the motors in different modes (Open-Loop, Velocity, Position), so their names should start with "set".

 - Example: